SwedbankPay/developer.swedbankpay.com/pax-terminal/Nexo-Retailer/Quick-guide/logout.md

 If a logout is needed during business hours but updates are not desired, there is an attribute `MaintenanceAllowed` that may be set False.

 {% include alert.html type="warning" icon="warning" header="warning"
-body= "Make sure to have the terminal logged out with maintenance allowed at least one hour every day, to let it update paramters and possibly software."
+body= "Make sure to have the terminal logged out with maintenance allowed at least one hour every day, to let it update parameters and possibly software."
 %}

 ```xml